Selo gori, a baba se češlja: Premise

 The show revolves around the character of Radašin.
 The entire story is based around his recount of the time when he lived in the village and how he spent his time with his fellow countrymen and women.
 He recounts his life to his family.
 Most of the show revolves around Radašin’s family but also around his friends, who are the main characters of the show: Dragojlo, Đota, Milo and sin Dragan.

 Plot points

-The series is based in a small fictional village near the region where South and West Morava rivers form Great Morava.
-It is essentially a comedy but it displays a deep emotional connection between family, tradition and the land.
+The series is based in a small fictional village near the region of the municipality of Trstenik, where South and West Morava rivers form the Great Morava river.
+The show is essentially a comedy but it displays a deep emotional connection between family, tradition and the land.
 The village life is at the heart of the show, often displaying how life is changing in Serbian villages and how these rural communities are quickly disappearing due to the exodus of young people from the country to the city.

 The show emphasises that the village is the heart of Serbian culture and pride, a place where humanity has outlasted many challenges.
 The show further emphasises the finest qualities of the Serbian people such as honesty and kindness and aims to break down the tarnished stereotypical view of Serbian people crafted during the 1990s.